trion-development/docker-jenkins-docker-client/README.md

 It includes a build of docker-compose working on alpine as well.

+The image does not start the initial Jenkins Setup Wizard.
+Instead the ```Configuration as Code``` plugin has been pre-installed and an initial location and admin credentials can be set using environment variables.
+Afterwards, the server can be managed as usual.

 ## Docker Socket integration

 If a bind-mount of the docker daemon socket is detected, appropriate permissions will be set to allow jenkins to access docker via the socket.